tpeet/knowledge_repo/projects/test_knowledge.kp/knowledge.md

 ---
-title: This is a Knowledge Template Header
+title: This is a Knowledge Template Header (new)
 authors:
 - sally_smarts
 - wesley_wisdom